RascalSoftware/RAT-Docs/source/advanced/events.rst

         import RATapi as RAT
         RAT.events.register(RAT.events.EventTypes.Plot, update_plot)

 The event listener function is also shown below, it uses one of the plot functions provided by RAT to display the event data.
-The plot event data contains the current state of the reflectivity and SLD's, along with a number of other items which is detailed below.
+The plot event data contains the current state of the reflectivity and SLDs, along with a number of other items which is detailed below.

 .. tab-set-code::
     .. code-block:: Matlab